vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

 * Use Best Practices that have been established in the wider industry:
     * [FOSS Best Proacices](https://github.com/coreinfrastructure/best-practices-badge/blob/master/doc/criteria.md) are used a guide of how to organize and maintain the project
     * [CppCoreGuidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) are used a guide to design and implementation
-* Use C++17 to benefit from the improvements in C++ that result in clearner and more maintainable code
+* Use C++17 to benefit from the improvements in C++ that result in cleaner and more maintainable code
     * Use features and idioms of that make sense for a scene graph
     * Don't use features because they are new, trendy, or the "standard" way of doing things - they must make the code cleaner and more maintable without hindering performance (i.e don't use vsg::shared_ptr<> as it has huge performance penalty.)
     * Don't make assumptions, implement and benchmark.
 * Use CMake for cross-platform as it's effective and the defacto standard build tool used in real-tme graphics industry, when implementing scripts make them work in standard ways that developers will be familiar with
 * Minimize dependencies for the VukanSceneGraph library to ensure it's quick and easy to build: